artefactual/atom-docs/user-manual/add-edit-content/rights.rst

 ---------------------------------------

-Now that you have enabled and configured the Copyright statement, there are still 3 other conditions that must be met before your copyright statement will be seen:
+Now that you have enabled and configured the Copyright statement, there are still other conditions that must be met before your copyright statement will be seen:

-* Users must be granted sufficient :term:`access privileges <access privilege>` to access the :term:`master digital object`
+* Users must be granted sufficient :term:`access privileges <access privilege>` to access the :term:`master digital object`.
-* A Rights statement with a Copyright basis and the Restriction set to "Conditional" must be attached to the associated :term:`archival description`
+* The :term:`digital object` must be uploaded locally, **not** linked via a web address or URL (i.e. from an external site).
-* The :term:`digital object` is uploaded locally, **not** linked via a web address (i.e. from an external site).
+* If you are not using the "Apply to every digital object" setting, then there there is also an additional condition: a Rights statement with a Copyright basis and the Restriction set to "Conditional" must be attached to the associated :term:`archival description.`

 **Step 1: Granting sufficient access**